 Stable Homes, Built on Love committed to “explore the case for mandating” a mandatory financial allowance across all local authorities, as recommended by the Independent Review of Children’s Social Care in 2022 for special guardians and kinship carers with child arrangements orders where the child would otherwise be in care.
 In our 2022 annual survey, 8 in 10 kinship carers told us that this was the most important recommendation made by the Review and the one thing they wanted to see the Government implement above all else.

-We welcome those local authorities who have recognised that investing in kinship care makes sense and continue to deliver pioneering practice in financially supporting special guardians and other kinship carers.
+We welcome those local authorities who have recognised that investing in kinship care makes sense and deliver pioneering practice in financially supporting special guardians and other kinship carers.
 Elsewhere, special guardianship guidance on the provision of financial support continues to be misunderstood and delivered poorly – and sometimes unlawfully – in practice, leading to highly variable experiences for kinship carers both across, and even sometimes within, local authorities.
+As explored in our Out of Order paper, there is a continued risk that current special guardianship guidance and interpretation leaves local authorities open to legal challenge, evident in a number of recent successful judicial challenges and Ombudsman complaint decisions.

 The new Government should also work with local authorities to ensure kinship carers can access the emergency financial support they need right now, particularly as the cost of living crisis continues to have a significant impact on families across the country.
 Our Breaking Point report found that 1 in 10 kinship households had run out of food and couldn’t afford to buy more in the last two weeks.
 Existing special guardianship guidance is very clear that “financial issues should not be the sole reason for a special guardianship arrangement failing to survive”.
 Whilst ongoing work to explore a financial allowance is crucial to deliver long-term financial security, too many families are in poverty today.
 As such, the new Government should consider additional targeted funding for kinship families and others supported by children’s social care services, particularly where there is an identified risk to permanence or of family breakdown.